AssemblingReality/Meta/README.md

 6. Work on each MVI with no interuptions.
 The more welcome the thought is, the more MVIs may be addressed, e.g. TOP1st - 10 MVIs one by one, TOP2nd - 9 MVISs one by one, etc.
 7. Share the profit
 8. Open for others to join at any of steps

+# Moto

+It is better to make it happen and share the profit than try making happen by alone.